-Minted is like the designer’s democracy.
+1. Minted: Minted is like the designer’s democracy.
 They hold monthly design contests where any designer can submit stationery for the Minted community to vote on.
-It’s like you’re picking the inventory!
+It’s like you’re picking the inventory.
 What’s also great about Minted is that after you customize your card, a graphic designer reviews it and sends you a proof for final approval before printing.
-It’s always helpful to know that a professional reviewed the card before you send it out to all your friends and family.
+It’s always helpful to know that a professional will review the card before you send it out to all your friends and family.

-While they have a selection of non-photo greeting cards, Simply to Impress is a card printing company that primarily focuses on photo based cards.
+3. Simply to Impress: While they have a selection of non-photo greeting cards, Simply to Impress is a card printing company that primarily focuses on photo-based cards.
 While customizing your card is easy, they have less font and design options compared to Minted.
 After you approve your design on the website, it goes straight to print (without any additional review).

-Don’t be confused by the name, Paperless Post now creates paper cards in addition to their e-cards!
-The great part of Paperless Post is that once you create a card you can send paper or digital versions of the card.
+4. Paperless Post: The great part of Paperless Post is that once you create a card, you can send paper or digital versions of the card.
 The website is also extremely clean and easy to use.
 They have a ton of options for customization — you can even customize the lining on your envelopes.
-I’m a pretty big fan of the colorful chevron pattern above.
-Who says the holidays have to be full of red and green?
+We’re pretty big fans of the Rifle Paper Co. designs above.
+Who says holiday cards have to be scenes from a winter wonderland?

-Despite being called Tiny Prints, this company has a large array of options for customized cards.
-Like Minted, you can also choose the option to have a designer review or request a digital proof (both for an additional fee of $2).
-And, if you want to see more of your holiday photo, you can also create a custom photo iPhone case.
-Great to send to those tech-savvy grandparents :)
+5. Tiny Prints: Despite being called Tiny Prints, this service has a large array of options for customized cards.
+Like Minted, you can also choose the option to have a designer review or request a digital proof.